 See the Department of State’s Fact Sheet on Slovakia for information on U.S. - Slovakia relations.

 Slovakia is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Slovakia for up to 90 days for tourist or business purposes without a visa.
-Your passport should be valid for at least three months beyond the period of stay.
-We recommend at least six months of validity.
+Your passport should be valid for at least six months beyond the period of stay.
 You need sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Slovakia.